British National Party: Voter base

-Organisation and structure
+Organisation

+Structure

 On its formation, the BNP avoided the National Front's committee-rule system of collective leadership in the hope of evading the infighting and factionalism that had damaged the NF.
 Instead it was founded around what it called the "leadership principle", with a central chairman having complete control over the party, which was then arranged in a highly hierarchical structure.
-The BNP lacked any internal democracy, with the grassroots membership having no formal powers.
+The BNP lacked internal democracy, with the grassroots membership having almost no formal power, except for electing the party leader.
 On taking power, Griffin retained the leadership principle inherited from Tyndall.
 He nevertheless established an Advisory Council which would meet several times a year; the members were to be selected by Griffin himself and would serve as his advisors.

 The party's branches and local groups were referred to as "units" within the party.
 These were designed to recruit followers, raise funds, and campaign during elections.
 Under Tyndall, the party operated with a skeleton organisation.
 It had no full-time staff and for most of the 1980s lacked a telephone number.
 Instead it relied on a handful of geographically scattered, unpaid regional organisers.
 Its early activists were recruited from within the extreme-right movement, and thus lacked the experience and skills in electoral campaigning.
 When Griffin took control, he introduced a variety of internal departments to help manage the party's activities: the administration and enquiries department, department for group development, legal affairs department, security department, and communications department.
 Griffin tried to build a more professional party machine by educating and training BNP members, providing them with incentives, establishing a steady income stream, and overcoming factionalism and dissent.
 He launched an "annual college" for activists in 2001 and formed an education and training department in 2007.
-In 2008 and 2010 he oversaw the establishment of "summer schools" for high-ranking officials.
+In 2008 and 2010, he oversaw the establishment of "summer schools" for high-ranking officials.
 The party also began employing full-time members of staff, having three in 2001 and 13 in 2007.

 To incentivise members to remain committed to the party, Griffin followed the example of the Swedish National Democrats by implementing a new "voting membership" scheme in 2007.
 This meant that those who had been BNP members for two years could become a "voting member", at which they would go on a year's probation.
-During this year they were required to attend educational and training seminars, to engage in a certain amount of activism, and to donate a specified amount of money to the party.
+During this year they were required to attend educational and training seminars, to engage in a certain amount of activism and to donate a specified amount of money to the party.
 Once completed, they were allowed to vote on certain matters at general members' meetings and annual conferences, to participate in policy debates, and to be eligible for intermediate and senior positions.
 This policy ensured that those who reached the higher echelons of the BNP were fully trained in the party's ideology and electoral strategy.